Fridah-kalee/Exclusive-News/README.md

 ## Author
 Fridah-Kalee
 ## Description
-This is a python application which will help those people who miss the news and they are very frustrated since they can't keep up with current affairs.
+This is a python application which will help those people who miss the news and they feel frustrated since they can't keep up with current affairs.
 This website will help them list and preview news articles from various sources.The application uses news from the News API.
 ## Table of Content
 * Description
 * User Story